ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-factory-using-toolkit.md

 ### 3. Verifying Factory Creation

-1. To verify the successful creation of your Uniq Factory, go to the `Factory Explorer` page on the toolkit (https://toolkit.ultra.io/uniqFactory).
+1. To verify the successful creation of your Uniq Factory, go to the `Factory Explorer` page on the tool kit (https://toolkit.ultra.io/uniqFactory).
 2. Make sure you are using the Ultra Testnet environment.
 3. Use the factory ID you obtained in the previous step to search for your Uniq Factory.
 Simply enter the ID and click the search button.
 You should then be able to view the details of your Uniq Factory.

 ![](./images/toolkit-factory-explorer-page.png)

-You have now successfully created your first uniq factory using the Ultra Toolkit.
+You have now successfully created your first uniq factory using the Ultra Tool Kit.

 ## What's next?

 Once you have created your first uniq factory, the next step is to mint your first uniq.
-Refer [How to mint a Uniq using the Ultra Toolkit](./how-to-mint-uniq-using-toolkit.md).
+Refer [How to mint a Uniq using the Ultra Tool Kit](./how-to-mint-uniq-using-toolkit.md).